SvenVw/fdm/.changeset/hungry-shirts-scream.md

 "@svenvw/fdm-core": patch
 ---

-Fixes that members of an organization that has a role on a farm inherit that role
+Members of an organization now inherit its roles on a farm properly.